-This area for further investigation is to explore methods for handling and application that are easier for application crews.
+Our current investigation is to explore new methods for handling and application that are easier for application crews using either hand or mechanical means.
 Design specifications from our USDA Forest Service partners included baling the wood-strands so they can be handled just like straw mulch, but to reduce the bale weight to approximately 25 kg (55 pounds) to make baled wood-strands much easier to carry than hay bales that weight 40-50 kg (85-110 lb).
 There obviously is more to gain in ease of handling and application.

-As expected, respondents considered agricultural straw as the most-often compared alternative product, with hydromulch, wood chips, and rolled erosion blankets as other alternatives.
+Agricultural straw as the most-often compared alternative product, with hydromulch, wood chips, and rolled erosion blankets as other alternatives.
 Wood-strand mulch is more expensive than agricultural crop residue straw and "free" wood chips.
-When compared to hydromulch, the limiting factor is often access to water for the hydromulch.
-Wood-strands are also known to be a fraction of the applied cost in comparison to rolled erosion blankets that must be carefully applied and pinned to the soil.
+When compared to hydromulch, the limiting factor is often access to water, which can require up to 7,000 gallons per acre, for the hydromulch.
+Wood-strands are also known to be a fraction of the applied cost in comparison to rolled erosion blankets that must be carefully applied and pinned to the soil, and Anadarko Oil has successfully used wind rows of WoodStraw® around their gas and oil pads in place of cumbersome straw wattles, which require special application and represent an attractive food source for the local antelope, deer and elk.

-The results of the survey indicate that wood-strand mulches of the type developed by Forest Concepts in cooperation with the USDA, US Forest Service, Bureau of Land Management, and others offer viable erosion control while providing additional benefits of being weed-free, long-lasting, and wind-resistant.
-The technical staff and management of Forest Concepts plan to apply lessons learned from this survey, and to repeat the survey in the future as the installed-base grows.
+The engineered wood-strand mulch developed by Forest Concepts in cooperation with the USDA, US Forest Service, Bureau of Land Management, and others offers a viable erosion control while providing additional benefits of being weed-free, long-lasting, and wind-resistant.